 To know how academies evolve and what new features and improvements appear in the product you can check our blog.

-So, to sum up, when built correctly, employee onboarding leads to higher job satisfaction, organizational commitment, lower turnover, higher performance levels, career effectiveness, and lower stress.
+So, to sum up, when built correctly, employee onboarding leads to higher job satisfaction, organizational commitment, lower turnover, higher performance levels and better performance management, career effectiveness, and lower stress.